ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
 <font size=3>Hi everyone!
 I am Chenbei Lu, a fourth-year Ph.D. student at the <a href="https://iiis.tsinghua.edu.cn/en/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), Tsinghua University.
-I major in Computer Science, and I am very fortunate to be advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
-Before that, I obtained a bachelor's degree in Software Engineering from <a href="https://english.hust.edu.cn/" target="_blank">Huazhong University of Science & Technology</a> (HUST).</font>
+I major in computer science, and I am very fortunate to be advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
+Before that, I obtained a bachelor's degree in computer software engineering from <a href="https://english.hust.edu.cn/" target="_blank">Huazhong University of Science & Technology</a> (HUST).</font>

 ---
 ## Research Interests ##